Focal Modulation Networks: Introduction

+Transformers~\cite{vaswani2017attention}, originally proposed for natural language processing (NLP), have become a prevalent architecture in computer vision since the seminal work of Vision Transformer (ViT)~\cite{dosovitskiy2020image}.
+Its promise has been demonstrated in various vision tasks including image classification~\cite{touvron2020training,wang2021pyramid,wu2021cvt,liu2021swin,zhang2021multi,vaswani2021scaling}, object detection~\cite{carion2020end,zhu2020deformable,zheng2020end,dai2020up}, segmentation~\cite{wang2020max,wang2020end,cheng2021per}, and beyond~\cite{li2021trear,zhao2021tuber,chang2021augmented,chen2021Transformer,wang2021Transformer,li2021sctn}.
 In Transformers, the self-attention (SA) is arguably the key to its success which enables input-dependent global interactions, in contrast to convolution operation which constrains interactions in a local region with a shared kernel.
 Despite this advantages, the efficiency of SA has been a concern due to its quadratic complexity over the number of visual tokens, especially for high-resolution inputs.
-To address this, many works have proposed SA variants by token coarsening~\cite{wang2021pyramid}, window attention~\cite{liu2021swin,vaswani2021scaling,zhang2021multi}, or the combination~\cite{yang2021focal,chu2021twins}.
-Meanwhile, a number of hybrid models have been proposed by augmenting SA with (depth-wise) convolution to capture long-range dependencies with a good awareness of local structures~\cite{wu2021cvt,guo2021cmt,xu2021co,gao2021container,dong2021cswin}.
-Interestingly, these works exhibit a clear trend of merging SA and convolution for visual modeling.
-Nevertheless, all of them heavily rely on SA and thus still suffer from the efficiency problem.
+To address this, many works have proposed SA variants through token coarsening~\cite{wang2021pyramid}, window attention~\cite{liu2021swin,vaswani2021scaling,zhang2021multi}, dynamic token selection~\cite{rao2021dynamicvit, yin2022vit, meng2022adavit}, or the hybrid~\cite{yang2021focal,chu2021twins}.
+Meanwhile, a number of models have been proposed by augmenting SA with (depth-wise) convolutions to capture long-range dependencies with a good awareness of local structures~\cite{wu2021cvt,guo2021cmt,xu2021co,gao2021container,dong2021cswin,lee2022mpvit,chen2022mixformer, ding2022davit}.